jillesvangurp/www.jillesvangurp.com/_posts/2008-03-16-new-and-updated-publications.md

   - Software Engineering
   - workshop
 ---
-As you saw in yesterday's post, my publication site has <a href="/publications">moved to this blog</a>.
+As you saw in yesterday's post, my publication site has [moved to this blog](/publications).
 I also took the opportunity to update the page with recent work:
 <ul>
 	<li>Our book chapter on compositional development was published in January in <a href="http://www.amazon.com/Emerging-Technologies-Management-Software-Engineering/dp/0470085711">Emerging Methods, Technologies and Process Management in Software Engineering</a> by Wiley.</li>
 	<li>I wrote a short position paper on the same topic for the upcoming Dagstuhl seminar on <a href="http://www.dagstuhl.de/en/program/calendar/semhp/?semid=34153">Combining the Advantages of Product Lines and Open Source</a>.
 As mentioned in the paper, we're also working on a more extensive version of this article.</li>